-reglist1 is an optional list of callee saved ARM registers.
+reglist1 is an optional list of callee-saved ARM registers.
 If reglist1 is not present, and your debugger checks register usage, it will assume that the AAPCS is in use.
+If you use empty brackets, this informs the debugger that all ARM registers are caller-saved.